GlobalNOC/globalnoc-networkmap-panel/README.md

   ]
 ```
 ### Other Features
-* Ability to provide Latitude and Longitude for the map's center.
+* Ability to set the map's center by providing the lat and long coordinates.
 * Ability to specify the zoom level on the map.

 ## Display Tab